8bitcommit/8bitcommit.github.io/_posts/2025-05-12-Scan_Home_Newtwork.md

 This post walks through a Python-based script that can scan your local network and identify each device by:
 - IP address
-- MAC address (The first 3 bytes of a MAC address, the OUI, map to a vendor.)
+- MAC address: The first 3 bytes of a MAC address (the OUI) map to a vendor.
 - Vendor name (like Apple, TP-Link, or Espressif)
 - Open ports (to understand what services they expose)

 ---
 ##  Why This Matters

-Your home network is a microcosm of **global manufacturing and digital trust**.
+Your home network is a quiet showcase of who you’ve trusted, **knowingly or not.**

 - That baby monitor might phone home to a server on the other side of the world.
 - That smart plug might be running firmware written by a company you've never heard of.